‘He’s been through so much’: Teen’s Make-A-Wish gift stolen - NewsBreak

 “To some people, vehicles are just pieces of metal and stuff but to me, it’s more than metal,” Jacob Watson said.
 “It’s a part of me.
 It’s part of my family.”

 Surveillance video shows someone in a gray minivan with tinted windows pull up.
-Someone then exits, does something to the bottom of Watson’s truck, hops inside, and drives off.Sledgehammer used in high-end heist at Hinsdale Marcus store
+Someone then exits, does something to the bottom of Watson’s truck, hops inside, and drives off.Preliminary hearings for Lawrence County couple charged in death of toddler

 “I don’t even care what happens to them, I just want my stuff back,” Jacob said.
 “Leave it on the side of the road somewhere, let someone find it, that’s all.”